 Withdrawal Strategies7 min read

-RRIF Minimum Withdrawal Rates 2026 — Complete Table and Strategies
+RRIF Withdrawal Rates 2026 — By Age + Strategies

-When you turn 71, the CRA requires you to convert your RRSP into a Registered Retirement Income Fund (RRIF).
+When you turn 71, the CRA requires you to convert your RRSP into a RRIF.
 Starting at age 72, you must withdraw a minimum percentage every year — whether you need the money or not.

 These mandatory withdrawals are fully taxable.
 For retirees with large RRSPs, this can push you into higher tax brackets and trigger OAS clawback.
 Understanding the rules — and planning ahead — can save you thousands.